How Your Duct System Works

 Your heart, brain, organs, and muscles all operate at their optimum when your blood is flowing without restrictions.
 Any time your blood pressure gets high, especially very high, there will be problems and too many of those could be very major.

-Points To Consider:
+Important Points To Consider:

 - Proper static pressure will allow your system to deliver heated & cooled air optimally, which translates into lower utility costs, less failure of expensive parts and greater comfort in your home.